frankplus/NeuroEvoCar/README.md

 http://www.frankinfotech.it/2017/07/20/tesina-di-maturita/

 ## Installation
-Just execute .jar file or import the project in Netbeans and compile
+Import the gradle project and run src/main/java/guiAnimazione/MainClass.java

 ## Further documentation
 For other informations about NEAT and JNEAT: